chingu-voyages/voyage-project-tier1-norris/readme.md

 *Styling:*

 - [ ] Surprise us!!!
+- [ ] Add a footer containing a link to your teams GitHub repo
 - [ ] In general, you will find these [UI design principles](https://www.justinmind.com/ui-design/principles) helpful.

 *Functionality*